Key Quote

 RAD — STAGNATE

 The poem's circular structure — beginning and ending with 'silence and tears' — creates a sense of complete stagnation.
 The speaker has not moved on, processed the loss, or achieved any resolution.
 The final stanza returns to the opening, suggesting the speaker is trapped in an emotional loop, reliving the parting endlessly.
-Byron's refusal to name the beloved mirrors the speaker's inability to express grief openly — the pain is unresolved and unresolvable.
+Byron's refusal to name the beloved mirrors the speaker's inability to express grief openly — the pain is unresolved and unresolvableunresolvable — Impossible to bring to a satisfactory conclusion.

 Key Words